 Brought to you by Vanessa Ho, MDApply for Membership »

 Not a SIS Member?
 Create an Account »

 Support surgical infections research.

-As we continue our education section, we herein review the presentation and management of Infected Artificial Urinary Sphincters (AUS).
+As we continue our education section we have added a CASE OF THE MONTH, highlighting cases specific to surgical infectious disease.
+We also continue our review of the presentation and management of Infected Artificial Urinary Sphincters (AUS).
 Although targeted at residents, this is applicable to all general surgeons in practice.
 Click here to review the powerpoint presentation.

 © 2013 Surgical Infection Society